crumpstrr33/covvvr/README.md

 ```
 The reason the function is vectorized is because, on the backend, `vegas`'s `batchintegrand` is used which can greatly speed up the computation.

+The optional `true_value` argument can also be passed to `make_func`.
+This is useful if one needs to keep track of the integral value which may change based on parameter values.
+It can either be passed to `make_func` as a float or as a callable function that takes as it's arguments the parameters passed to `make_func`.
+For the above example, one could define the function `def true_value(a, b): ...` and pass `true_value` to `make_func`.

 ### Be lazy!
 If you're rushed or lazy, you can use the `classic_integrate` function that does the steps above for you and returns the `CVIntegrator` object.
 So to run the previous code block, you would use
 ```python